remykarem/remykarem.github.io/books-src/cryptography-book/src/standards.md

 * [IETF](https://www.ietf.org/) (Internet Engineering Task Force)

   The IETF is an organisation that publishes standards for the Internet.
+The standards are documents that are called RFCs (Request for Comments).

 * [NIST](https://en.wikipedia.org/wiki/National_Institute_of_Standards_and_Technology) - National Institute of Standards and Technology